-The module connects Desk-Net with a Drupal site and syncs data back and forth.
+The module connects Desk-Net with a Drupal site and syncs data between the two systems.

 - A story is planned and coordinated in Desk-Net.
-The meta-data of that story is sent to Drupal creating a post in that system.
+The meta-data of that story is sent to Drupal, where an article is created.
 Updates made to the story in Drupal are synced back to Desk-Net.

-- Breaking news and other stories can initially be created in Drupal and the module creates a story list entry in Desk-Net.
+- Breaking news and other stories are created or published in Drupal.
+The module automatically creates a story list entry in Desk-Net.

 Before you start

-- You must be Desk-Net customer or at least have a free test account (learn more about Desk-Net and get your free test account)
+- You must be a Desk-Net customer or have a trial account (learn more about Desk-Net and get your free trial)

-- You need to have received the API credentials for your Desk-Net account (if you have a Desk-Net account please request them from email@example.com).
+- You must have received the API credentials for your Desk-Net account.
+If you have a Desk-Net account, please create your API-credentials here.

-- You need to have admin access to a Drupal site (version 7.54 or higher).
+- You must have admin access to a Drupal site (version 7.54 or higher).
 This site must not be placed behind a firewall, i.e. it must be accessible via the internet.

 Installing the module

-Once installed you will see a line entry called "Desk-Net" on the page Modules in the section Administration.
+Once installed you will see a line entry called "Desk-Net" on the Modules page in the Administration section.